MagicOwO/ai-reliability-report-generator/README.md

 # AI Reliability Report Generator

-This project is an automated tool for analyzing service status pages of enterprise SaaS companies, generating reliability reports and peer comparisons.
+This project is an automated tool for analyzing service status pages of enterprise SaaS companies, generating reliability reports and peer comparisons by GenAI.

 ## Features